moj-analytical-services/user-guidance/source/documentation/tools/ingestion/index.md

 - Slack channel

-## Target Bucket Setup and Responsibilities
+## Target Bucket Overview

-The Target Bucket is defined as the S3 bucket which files should arrive in.
-These buckets can be in any AWS Account, there are two distinct scenarios however:
+The *Target Bucket* is the S3 bucket where transferred files will be delivered.
+Buckets can exist in any Ministry of Justice AWS account, but setup differs depending on ownership.

-- A bucket in `analytical-platform-data-prodcution`
-- A bucket not in `analytical-platform-data-prodcution`
+Target Bucket Scenarios
+There are two main scenarios:

+Buckets in `analytical-platform-data-production`, such as:

+- `mojap-land`
+- `mojap-land-dev`

+Buckets outside `analytical-platform-data-production`

+### Who Is Responsible?

-Ministry of Justice colleagues are expected to raise the appropriate Pull Requests to enable the transfer to succeed.
-Third party consumers can request help in doing this in our ask channel [#ask-analytical-platform](https://moj.enterprise.slack.com/archives/C4PF7QAJZ).
+*Ministry of Justice colleagues* should raise the appropriate Pull Requests to enable the transfer.
+*Third-party consumers* who cannot raise PRs can request help in the Slack channel: [#ask-analytical-platform](https://moj.enterprise.slack.com/archives/C4PF7QAJZ)

-### Configuring Destination Bucket Permissions
+### Destination Bucket Permissions

-The destination S3 bucket must have the correct permisssions to allow the final `transfer` Lambda function to copy files to it.
+The target S3 bucket must have the correct permissions to allow the final `transfer` Lambda function to copy files to it.

 For a given S3 bucket `<destination-bucket-name>` include the following statement: